GovReady/govready-q/install-win.md

-# Testing GovReady-Q Install Script
+# Installing GovReady-Q

 ## System Requirements

-* A Windows, Mac, or Linux computer with [Python 3](https://www.python.org/downloads/) and Git installed.
+* A Windows 10, Mac, or Linux computer with [Python 3](https://www.python.org/downloads/) and Git installed.
 * Python 3.6 or higher will be required.
   * On Macs, you should already have Python 3 and Git installed.
   * On Windows, you may need to install a [Windows version of Python](https://www.python.org/downloads/windows/), and [Git for Windows](https://gitforwindows.org/) or a [Windows version of Git](https://git-scm.com/download/win).
 Or, you can use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).